Vermont in October: Where to Go, What to Do, and When to Visit

 In my opinion, it’s better to be a bit early for the season because you can always go up in elevation to experience more Vermont fall foliage.

-There are so many beautiful back roads in the state, and I guess my first suggestion would be to ditch the GPS and pick up a Delorme Gazetteer for Vermont and New Hampshire.
+There are so many beautiful back roads in the state, and I guess my first suggestion would be to get off the highways and get lost on the back roads.
+Download all maps on your GPS of choice, and be sure to grab a Delorme Gazetteer for Vermont and New Hampshire in case you lose cell service.

 The fall foliage season is the most popular time to visit Vermont, but it’s a mixed blessing for travelers.